 As one of Tanzania’s most unique parks, Tarangire is home to the distinctive baobab trees and the country’s largest elephant population.

 Visit this park during the dry season as animals gather along the banks of the Tarangire River.
-Increasing your chances of spotting giraffes, zebras, elephants, and lions.
+This increases your chances of spotting giraffes, zebras, elephants, lions, and more.

-Tanzania offers something for travelers from all walks of life.
+Just as it offers different travelers a great African safari, Tanzania offers a diverse accommodation profile.
 From roughing it out on the plains of the Serengeti to swimming in your own private pool.

 For those on a budget or with a thirst for adventure, camping is a great choice.
 You’ll usually camp in a public area with communal kitchen and bathroom facilities.
 A great perk is that you will be sleeping under the starry night sky.